Guide series, Part 4 of 5

 - Adjunctive therapy (GLP-1, GIP) can reduce insulin demand and glycaemic variability in selected patients with insulin resistance.
 Discuss eligibility and tradeoffs with your care team.

-The other thing the matrix changes: how you interpret your HbA1c relative to your TIR.
+The other thing the glycator step changes: how you interpret your HbA1c relative to your TIR.
 If your HbA1c reads higher than peers with similar TIR, glycator biology is one likely explanation worth discussing with your care team alongside other possibilities (recent illness, CGM coverage, assay variation).
-The IOB Trade-Off piece explains how four AID systems trade IOB risk against TIR gain in different ways.

 What to discuss with your diabetes care team

-- Bring at least 3 paired HbA1c and 90-day CGM mean glucose values, taken over a minimum 9-month period.
-Show your mHGI calculation and the cell of the matrix you sit in.
-(A single bad week is not a glycator phenotype; the n≥3 over ≥9 months gate is the noise filter.)
+- Bring 4 to 6 paired HbA1c and 90-day CGM mean glucose values, collected over at least 9 months, or your result from the gnl-grace calculator.
+Show your mHGI calculation and which glycator row you sit in, plus your CGM zone if relevant.
+(A single bad week is not a glycator phenotype; spreading your pairs across at least 9 months is the noise filter.)e

 - Ask whether the standard 70% TIR target is the right one for your biology, given your mHGI category.